openmc-dev/openmc/docs/source/methods/depletion.rst

 in the paper by `Hombourger
 <https://doi.org/10.1016/j.anucene.2020.107504>`_.

-The resulting burnup matrix can be solved with the same integration algorithms, as we've seen before.
+The resulting burnup matrix can be solved with the same integration algorithms that are used in the absence of the transfer term.

 .. note::